CanonicalLtd/maas-docs/en/installconfig-tags.md

 Alongside tags for an entire node, it's also possible to assign tags to specific network interfaces.
-These tags can be used when searching for nodes within the web UI and when allocating machines from the API, and may be useful indicate specific network connections.
+These tags can be used when searching for nodes within the web UI and when allocating machines from the API.

 Network interface tags can only be assigned when a node is in either a 'Ready' or 'Broken' a state.
 With the machine selected from the 'Nodes' tab, find the